How do I know if I'm eligible to carshare with Modo?

 Back to the top.

-Do I pay anything if I cause damage to a Modo car during my booking?
+Do I have to pay if I cause damage to a Modo during my booking?

 Can I avoid paying the damage fee?